josiasmontag/laravel-redis-mock/README.md

 </p>

 This Laravel package provides a Redis mock for your tests.
-It is based on [Redis PHP Mock](https://github.com/M6Web/RedisMock).
+It depends on [Redis PHP Mock](https://github.com/M6Web/RedisMock).

 ## Installation & Usage